pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Set up scoring

 Now let's start making the code which lets the player try to splat the mole.
-The Mole will keep score of how many times the player has managed to splat it.
+The `Mole` sprite will keep score of how many times the player has managed to splat it.

 To keep track of something, our program will use a _variable_.
 It will be like a "For this sprite only" variable in Scratch.
 In Python,